 Cage composed these two works for himself and David Tudor to play while on tour in Europe in 1954, the second being the more difficult of the two and written specifically for Tudor.
 Like all the works in The Ten Thousand Things, they share the structure of 28 units, each divided into 5 phrases, which are grouped in 5 sections with proportions [3, 7, 2, 5, 11].
 These were his last works for prepared piano, but the first where both the preparations and their placement were left up to the discretion of the performer.
 Intriguingly, it was also the only time that he requested the performers to change preparations during a performance.
 Notes could be played on the strings themselves with fingers, mallets, and other items, while other sounds included noises made on the interior and exterior of the instrument, as well as the use of accessories such as whistles, vocal noises, percussion instruments, etc.

 While the pitches to be played on the keyboard are notated using the standard grand staff, their dynamics are described in excruciating detail by indicating the manner of playing the keys, rather than their resulting volume.
-Above the staff, the series of three bands which indicate degree of force (most to least), vertical distance (far to close) and speed of attack (slow to fast) are peppered with tiny dots showing exactly how each note should be accomplished, with the added proviso, “Where impossibilities are notated (of any kind), the pianist is free to use his own discretion”.
+Above the staff, the series of three bands which indicate degree of force (most to least), vertical distance (far to close), and speed of attack (slow to fast) are peppered with tiny dots showing exactly how each note should be accomplished, with the added proviso, “Where impossibilities are notated (of any kind), the pianist is free to use his own discretion.”

 45’ for a Speaker (1954)